A Brief History of Time

 In 1971, a close collaboration was established whereby candidates for the Institute’s Licence Programme were admitted through the Centre’s Admissions and Fellowships Committee, which included Fellows of the Institute and ex officio the Institute Secretary.
 Such candidates were subsequently admitted by the Council of the Institute as Junior Associates, who followed the Institute Stream in the Centre’s programme.
 Other Centre students followed the Centre Stream.
 Students in both streams were graduate students of the Centre for Medieval Studies in the University of Toronto.

 This collaborative programme was varied in detail and renewed on several occasions, the last of which was a six-year Memorandum of Agreement in 1990 approved by the Governing Council of the University of Toronto and the Council of the Pontifical Institute of Mediaeval Studies.
 In 1995, the University of Toronto requested that the relationship be placed on a new basis, and the Memorandum of 1990 was not renewed in 1996.

 The Licence in Mediaeval Studies of the Pontifical Institute signals a return to its academic autonomy.
 Fellows of the Institute may or may not teach courses for the University of Toronto, but the Institute’s activities and academic programmes (described elsewhere in these pages) are independent of the University.
 The Interdisciplinary Research Seminar and lectures sponsored by the Institute are open to all qualified medievalists, and those in the University are especially welcomed; please see the Calendar for details.
 The Institute also makes its Common Room available for functions of the Centre for Medieval Studies and to its students.
-The University, in welcoming the new programme, regards the Institute’s Research Fellows as Visiting Scholars, with corresponding access to the University’s resources, including the University Health Insurance Plan.
+The University, in welcoming the new programme, provides the Institute’s Mellon Fellows, Research Associates, and Visitors with access to the University’s resources, including the University Health Insurance Plan.